derfex/profile/docs/archives/2025-10-23/data/entities/entities.md

 # `entities` folder

-The folder keeps files with data for entities of `student` application.
+The folder keeps files with data for entities of `profile` application.

 ## Code style